 Akira Kurosawa’s Dreams

-Unfolding in a series of mythic vignettes, this late work by Akira Kurosawa brings eight of the beloved director’s own nighttime visions, informed by tales from Japanese folklore, to cinematic life.
-In a visually sumptuous journey through the master’s unconscious, tales of childlike wonder give way to apocalyptic visions: a young boy stumbles on a fox wedding in a forest; a soldier confronts the ghosts of the war dead; a power-plant meltdown smothers a seaside landscape in radioactive fumes.
-Interspersed with reflections on the redemptive power of art, including a richly textured tribute to Vincent van Gogh (played by Martin Scorsese), Akira Kurosawa’s Dreams is both a showcase for its maker’s imagination at its most unbridled and a deeply personal lament for a world at the mercy of human ignorance.
+Unfolding in a series of eight mythic vignettes, this late work by Akira Kurosawa was inspired by the beloved director’s own nighttime visions, along with stories from Japanese folklore.
+In a visually sumptuous journey through the master’s imagination, tales of childlike wonder give way to apocalyptic apparitions: a young boy stumbles on a fox wedding in a forest; a soldier confronts the ghosts of the war dead; a power-plant meltdown smothers a seaside landscape in radioactive fumes.
+Interspersed with reflections on the redemptive power of creation, including a richly textured tribute to Vincent van Gogh (who is played by Martin Scorsese), Akira Kurosawa’s Dreams is both a showcase for its maker’s artistry at its most unbridled and a deeply personal lament for a world at the mercy of human ignorance.

-Criterion also includes the lengthy, 150-minute making of documentary The Making of “Dreams,” directed by House’s Nobuhiko Obayashi.
-Apparently put together from over 190 hours of footage the film offers some terrific behind-the-scenes footage focusing on the specific vignettes that make up the film.
-It also offers a look at the film’s art design and storyboards with comparisons to the matching scenes.
+Criterion also includes the lengthy, 150-minute making-of documentary The Making of “Dreams,” directed by House’s Nobuhiko Obayashi.
+Put together from over 190 hours of footage, the film offers some terrific behind-the-scenes footage around the vignettes that make up the film.
+It also looks at the film’s art design and storyboards with comparisons to the matching scenes.
 Obayashi also animates the artwork for one of Kurosawa’s deleted dream sequences.
-Edited into all of this are clips from an interview between Kurosawa and Obayashi, where Kurosawa talks about the influences, not just on this film but his work as a whole (Abel Gance’s La roue, which he pays tribute to in Dreams, had a huge impact on him).
-This film was put together on video and is unfortunately laced with some bad video effects (and it also looks fairly terrible quality-wise) but it’s a fascinating document on the making of the film and Kurosawa’s work.
+Edited into all of this are clips from an interview between Kurosawa and Obayashi, where Kurosawa talks about the influences, not just on this film but his work as a whole (Abel Gance’s La roue, which he pays tribute to in Dreams, had a considerable impact on him).
+Unfortunately, this film was put together on video and is laced with lousy video effects while also being pretty terrible concerning video quality.
+Still, it’s a fascinating document on making the film and Kurosawa’s work leading up to it.

-Also a nice addition is the 2011 documentary Kurosawa’s Way, a 52-minute piece on Kurosawa’s lasting influence, gathering together other filmmakers like Bernardo Bertolucci, Theo Angelopoulos, Alejandro Inarritu, Julie Taymor, Abbas Kiarostami, Shin’ya Tsukamoto, Hayao Miyazaki, John Woo, Martin Scorsese, Clint Eastwood, and Joon-ho Bong.
-The filmmakers all recall their introduction to Kurosawa and what struck them in particular about the films and how the influence can be found in their work (I particularly like Eastwood’s, who in some small way probably owes his career to Kurosawa, even if it was indirect).
-Both Woo and Scorsese talk about Kurosawa’s editing, Scorsese talking about a specific scene in Ikiru that sticks with him.
-Scorsese also talks about getting the role of Van Gogh in Dreams and his aim to make the filmmaker happy.
-I liked hearing from the filmmakers, particularly their more personal stories, but appreciated this piece more for showing the lasting impact of Kurosawa’s work.
+Another excellent addition is the 2011 documentary Kurosawa’s Way, a 52-minute piece on Kurosawa’s lasting influence, gathering together other filmmakers like Bernardo Bertolucci, Theo Angelopoulos, Alejandro Inarritu, Julie Taymor, Abbas Kiarostami, Shin’ya Tsukamoto, Hayao Miyazaki, John Woo, Martin Scorsese, Clint Eastwood, and Joon-ho Bong.
+The filmmakers all recall their introduction to Kurosawa, what struck them most about the films, and how his influence can be found in their work (I particularly like Eastwood’s, who in some small indirect way probably owes his career to Kurosawa).
+Both Woo and Scorsese talk about Kurosawa’s editing, with Scorsese discussing a specific scene in Ikiru that sticks with him.
+Scorsese also talks about getting the role of Van Gogh in Dreams and his aim to make the filmmaker happy as best he could.
+I liked hearing from the filmmakers, particularly their personal stories, but I appreciated this piece more for showing the lasting impact of Kurosawa’s work.

-Criterion then adds two new interviews, one with script supervisor Teruyo Nogami and assistant director Takashi Koizumi.
-Both explain how the first came to work with Kurosawa (Nogami on Rashomon and Koizumi on the television documentary Song of the Horse) before talking about their work on this film.
-Nogami talks primarily about Kurosawa’s hands on work on the set and all of the work put in by the crew, while Koizumi talks about the development of the script, some of the digital effects, and even Godzilla director Ishiro Honda’s participation on the film (it’s suspected here and on the commentary track that “The Tunnel” is based on his own WWII experience since Kurosawa wasn’t conscripted).
-Running about 17-minutes and 16-minutes respectively the two fondly recall Kurosawa and their work on this film.
+The disc then features two interviews (recorded for Criterion's Blu-ray edition), one with script supervisor Teruyo Nogami and another with assistant director Takashi Koizumi.
+Both explain how they first came to work with Kurosawa (Nogami on Rashomon and Koizumi on the television documentary Song of the Horse) before discussing their work on this film.
+Nogami focuses mainly on Kurosawa’s hands-on work on the set and with other crew members.
+At the same time, Koizumi talks about the development of the script, some of the digital effects, and even Godzilla director Ishiro Honda’s participation in the film (it’s suspected here and on the commentary track that “The Tunnel” is based on his own WWII experience since Kurosawa wasn’t conscripted).
+Running about 17 minutes and 16 minutes, respectively, the two fondly recall Kurosawa and their work on this film.

-The disc then closes with the North American theatrical trailer and then the booklet contains an excellent essay by Bilge Ebiri on the film’s structure and how it differs from the director’s other work.
+The disc then closes with the North American theatrical trailer.
+The included booklet replicates the one found in the previous Blu-ray edition, featuring an excellent essay by Bilge Ebiri on the film’s structure and how it differs from the director’s other work.
 The booklet also presents an excerpt of the later abandoned ninth sequence (because of costs) from the original script.
-Along with everything else, the supplements offer a very satisfying overview of the film.